Mets–Phillies rivalry: 2009–2010

 Pedro Martínez, who pitched for the Mets from 2005 to 2008, signed with the Phillies in 2009.

 Throughout the first few months of the 2009 season the Mets and Phillies looked as though they would make this year into another close playoff race.
 By the end of May the Mets had won three out of the four games they played against each other; however, the Phillies retained a half-game lead.
 Both clubs struggled in June as the Phillies slumped and New York was plagued by injuries.
 By the end of June the Phillies had increased their division lead, but only to two and a half games.

 This closeness would not continue, however, as the Phillies went on to finish with a 93–69 record, winning the division and securing the second seed in the playoffs.
 The Mets, on the other hand, went 33–53 from July through September and finished fourth in the NL East, 23 games behind.
-The Phillies would go on to win the National League Pennant for the second year in a row, but would lose the World Series in six-games to the Mets' cross-town rivals, the New York Yankees.
+The Phillies would go on to win the NL pennant for the second year in a row but lost the World Series in six-games to the Mets' cross-town rivals, the New York Yankees.

 One notable occurrence during the 2009 season was the Phillies adding former Mets pitcher Pedro Martínez.
 Martinez posted a 3.63 ERA with a 5–1 record.
 In his one start against the Mets, he threw six innings and gave up four earned runs.

 In 2010, after leading the division standing by the end of April, the Mets again began to struggle.
 The Mets would not hold first place at any point after May 1, although they came close in mid-June.
 By the end of the season the Mets had finished 18 games behind the first place Phillies.
 For its part, Philadelphia was mainly engaged in a fierce division race with the Atlanta Braves, trailing them as late in the season as September 6.
 However, Philadelphia would surge at the end of the month and once again be crowned division champs.
 2010 ultimately served as a disappointment for the Mets–Phillies rivalry.

 2011–2014

 Shane Victorino broke the news of the killing of Osama bin Laden during a game between the teams.
-During the 2011-2012 offseason, he saw the teams' hockey counterparts square off at the 2012 NHL Winter Classic.

 In 2011, the Phillies won the season series against the Mets, winning 11 of 18 games.
-The Phillies set a record for wins in a season with 102, surpassing the previous record of 101, set back-to-back in 1976 and 1977, while the Mets finished 25 games out of first place at 77-85, in fourth place and missed the playoffs for the fifth straight year.
+The Phillies set a record for wins in a season with 102, surpassing the previous record of 101, set back-to-back in 1976 and 1977, while the Mets finished 25 games out of first place at 77–85, in fourth place and missed the playoffs for the fifth straight year.